phalcon-orphanage/docs/pt/reference/queue.rst

 Queueing
 ========

-Perform activities like process a video, resize images or send emails aren't suitables to be executed online or in real time because it may slow the loading time of pages, impacting the user experience.
+Perform activities like process a video, resize images or send emails aren't suitable to be executed online or in real time because it may slow the loading time of pages, impacting the user experience.

 The best solution here is implementing background jobs.
 A web application must put the job